 As opposed to standard advertising for Generation Z that diverts their attention to more engaging activities, like content creation, experiential marketing itself is a creative outlet that activates Gen Z’s preferences for genuine and memorable experiences.

 The idea of experiential marketing is incredibly effective.
 Creative individuals who have shorter attention spans benefit greatly.
 The experience stimulates multiple areas of brain without having audiences focus on only a single sense.
 This would quickly bore them out

 Gen Z’s fascination with creative and original content, as well as their own entrepreneurial mindset, makes them optimal creators online.
 Gen Z consumers are also extra receptive to this type of marketing that emphasizes the importance of creating a unique memory or connection between brands.

 TikTok’s challenges reiterate how the platform was able to rapidly amass its community of hundreds of millions of Gen Z users.
 It comprises 60% of the 800 million TikTok users.

 The app’s own concept is designed to be addictive to the creative and tech-savvy minds of these young individuals.
 It’s no surprise then, that the branded hashtag challenges TikTok advertises can be very effective.

 When TikTok begins the six-day period promotion, the app will feature full-screen promotions.
 These promote the challenge right when users open the app.
 They will then be able to decide whether they’ll participate or skip out on the challenge.

 When promoting activity for a brand, it is especially important to drive awareness to its creator.
-Regardless of the platform host, advertisements to Gen Z should ensure that their content is natural and lets users know that the content is connected to their brand.
+Regardless of the platform host, marketing strategy focused at Gen Z should ensure that content is natural and lets users know that the content is connected to their brand.